nsmryan/itscomputersciencetime.com/inwork/2020-01-18-My-Computing-History.md

 ### Rust

 ### C
 I have programmed in C++ for a good part of my career, nearing 10 years.
 Most of this time I used C++ like it was C with a couple convient extensions.

+During this time I learned about programming within bounded, known systems that you encounter in embedded software.
+At least, when you do embedded for custom, unique hardware that takes years of development as we do at NASA.
+I learned about Realtime Operating Systems (RTOSs), deterministic scheduling, how to use semaphores, queues, mutexes, interrupts, etc.
+Nowadays I miss the RTOS scheduler when I'm in Linux or Windows (even Linux with PREEMPT\_RT).
+The VxWorks APIs are so much simplier then POSIX, more limited, more specific, and more deterministic.
+Its actually a pretty nice environment in some ways.

+#### Settling In
+Eventually I was programming my own flight software, and I had some choice in its architecture and technology choices.
+At this point I took the flight software system, written in C++, and converted it all over to C. This was the start of really learning C, its standards, restricting myself to C everywhere.
+I found that I liked my software much more, I trusted it more, and I felt more at ease knowing that it was simple and consistent everywhere.
+I won't spend a lot of time trying to justify this here except to say that I entered a C period which I am, at the time of writing, still largely within.

-At first I found C quite difficult, as you might expect.
-You need to be constantly on guard and constantly thinking about the location and layout of mmeory (at least in embedded systems), error codes and error handling.
+Returning to the very beginning, I found C quite difficult, as you might expect.
+You need to be constantly on guard and constantly thinking about the location and layout of memory (at least in embedded systems), error codes and error handling.
+Its manual and dangerous, and gives you only a handful of tools.

 Eventually however, I learned to keep much of this in mind at all times, so